justinnoor/pfhowto/README.md

 ## Step 2 - Attach the droplet to a cloud-firewall

 Upon creating our droplet we have no firewall enabled, therefore we risk being insecurely exposed to the open internet.
 Attach the droplet to a [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) before doing anything else.
-Later, after enabling [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), we will detach it from the [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart).
+Later, after enabling [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), we will detach the droplet from the [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart).

 ## Step 3 - SSH into the droplet